Citation, DOI and article data

-According to some authors, ampullary tumours are considered part of periampullary tumours 4.
+According to some authors, ampullary tumors are considered part of periampullary tumors 4.

 Treatment and prognosis

 In general, ampullary tumors tend to show a better prognosis than do their biliary or periampullary counterparts as they can be detected at an earlier stage owing to earlier presentation due to biliary obstruction 3.

 - 1. Buck JL, Elsayed AM.
 Ampullary tumors: radiologic-pathologic correlation.
 Radiographics.
 1993;13 (1): 193-212.
 Radiographics (abstract) - Pubmed citation

 - 2. Kim S, Lee NK, Lee JW et-al. CT evaluation of the bulging papilla with endoscopic correlation.
 Radiographics.
 27 (4): 1023-38. doi:10.1148/rg.274065047 - Pubmed citation

 - 3. Chung YE, Kim MJ, Park MS et-al. Differential features of pancreatobiliary- and intestinal-type ampullary carcinomas at MR imaging.
 Radiology.
 2010;257 (2): 384-93. doi:10.1148/radiol.10100200 - Pubmed citation

 - 4. Kim JH, Kim MJ, Chung JJ et-al. Differential diagnosis of periampullary carcinomas at MR imaging.
 Radiographics.
 22 (6): 1335-52. doi:10.1148/rg.226025060 - Pubmed citation